 National Symbols of India

 India has a rich tapestry of national symbols that reflect its diverse culture and heritage.
-Here are some of the key national symbols:
+Below are some of the key national symbols of India along with their significance.

 1. National Flag

-- Design: The flag consists of three horizontal stripes: saffron (top), white (middle), and green (bottom).
+Design: Three horizontal stripes – saffron (top), white (middle), and green (bottom).

-- Symbolism: Saffron represents courage and sacrifice, white symbolizes peace and truth, and green stands for faith and chivalry.
-The Ashoka Chakra, with 24 spokes, represents the eternal wheel of law and righteousness.
+Symbolism: Saffron represents courage and sacrifice, white symbolizes peace and truth, and green stands for faith and chivalry.
+The Ashoka Chakra with 24 spokes represents law and righteousness.

 2. National Anthem

-- Significance: The anthem expresses the unity and diversity of the Indian populace.
+Significance: Expresses the unity and diversity of India.

 3. National Song

-- Composer: Bankim Chandra Chatterjee, set to music by Rabindranath Tagore.
+Composer: Bankim Chandra Chatterjee (music by Rabindranath Tagore)

-- Importance: The song evokes feelings of patriotism and reverence for the motherland.
+Importance: Evokes patriotism and reverence for the motherland.

 4. National Animal